feichtingerm/rdmlifesciunivie/rdm_lifesciences_liascript-course_v1.md

 --------------------
 Data analysis begins when you finally dive into your data and use it to answer scientific questions or test hypotheses.
 The methods you use to analyze your data are also called a “workflow”.
 During many projects, workflows will likely be repeated several times and modified to increase reliability and efficiency.
 Always remember to keep clear records of how your workflow changes over time.
 You always want your workflows to be reproduceable by your team members and other researchers.
 This reproducibility is a central tenant of making science FAIR.
 Thinking about how you should analyze your data is obviously important, but you should also consider how you will document you analyses and investigations.

 Here are two last tips from people who know some things because they’ve seen some things and *occasionally* made mistakes themselves.
-First, always keep an unedited version of your unanalyzed data stored.
+First, always keep an unedited version of your unanalysed data stored.
 Never use this specific file to conduct analyses.
 Use a copy instead.
 This way, if you make a problematic edit to your data or your data gets jumbled, you can always make a copy of the original file and start again.
-This takes the situation from “data disaster” and "inconvenient afternoon".
+This takes the situation from “data disaster” to an "inconvenient afternoon".
 Second, if you are conducting analyses and find yourself confused with a million files open and an inability to think clearly, it’s probably time for a break.
 Take a walk.
 Eat something.
 Have a nap.
 Drink some water.
 You aren’t going to make good analytical decisions when you’re frazzled, and you certainly won’t document things properly.
 A 30-minute break can save you hours of headache later.

 Step 5: Preserving
 --------------------
 When you hear of preserving, you might think of culinary delicacies such as smoked hams, canned pickles, or jarred jams.
 Sadly, this section will not be about any of those things.
 Data preservation is a process by which the safety, integrity, and accessibility of your data are ensured.
 In many cases, data should be preserved for years, or even decades.
 You might think that properly storing your data means it is preserved, but this is not quite the whole story.
 Preservation of digital information requires planning, policies, resources (time, funds, people) as well as the right technology to ensure that the data stays functional and that it can be accessed.
 Therefore, true data preservation, or archiving, must be done by experts and dedicated services.
-In most instances, special long term data repositories should be used for digital preservation, where the data is actively maintained, and information integrity is monitored.^1^
+In most instances, special long term data repositories should be used for digital preservation, where the data is actively maintained and information integrity is monitored.^1^

 ![Trader Joe's Pickle Car](https://upload.wikimedia.org/wikipedia/commons/4/43/Trader_Joe%27s_-_Pickle_Car_%2812221274575%29.jpg "We know you also wish this section was about making pickles and other preserves.
 Sadly, it isn't, but maybe you could get yourself a pickle as a treat for making it this far.
 [Source: Prayitno / Thank you for (12 millions +) view from Los Angeles, USA](https://upload.wikimedia.org/wikipedia/commons/4/43/Trader_Joe%27s_-_Pickle_Car_%2812221274575%29.jpg), [CC BY](https://creativecommons.org/licenses/by/2.0/deed.en)")